natko22/pet-project-frontend/README.md

 ### Searching for Pets and Pet Sitters

 - Use the search feature to find pets available for sitting or pet sitters in your area.
-- Filter your search by pet type, location, availability, and other criteria.
+- Filter your search by pet type, location, and other criteria.
 - Browse through the search results to view detailed profiles of pets and pet sitters.

 ### Adding Pet Sitters to Favorites